USDAForestService/fs-cloud-gov-migration/README.md

 License key for new relic monitor.

+## Updating environment variables
+When credentials change, the environment variables in Cloud.gov will need to be updated and the corresponding application restaged.
+For the example below, we will assume a credential changed for the staging intake application.
+WARNING these changes are **IRREVERSABLE** so make sure to use the appropriate CF `space` and `application`.
+- Update the value in `json-envs/intake/intake-services-staging.json`
+- `cf t -s platform-staging`
+- From the root of this repo run `cf multi-cups-plugin -p json-envs/intake/intake-services-staging.json`
+- `cf restage open-forest-platform-api-staging`

 ## Notes for the deployment configuration
-`cf ssh` is currently disabled for the production cloud.gov `api-production` and `public-production` spaces.
+`cf ssh` is currently disabled for the production cloud.gov `middlelayer-production` and `public-production` spaces.

 ## Contributing